salmonmoose/Allegro-Bitmap-Font-Importer/README.md

 * Every row of glyphs must be separated by a horizontal line with the background colour.
 * Glyphs are added without spacing, so if you want that, you'll need to add it to the end of each character.
   * I'm aware that `BitmapFont` provides this facility, but as it stands, the importer just replicates Allegro's functionality.
 More bells and whistles of this variety may be added in future.
-* It's fine to put more than 1 horizontal line of the background colour between glyphs.
+* It's fine to put more than 1 vertical line of the background colour between glyphs.

 > Note: contrary to the above PNG, you'll generally want to make the glyphs translucent - or they'll be drawn opaque. (we've just used a black background so you can see it on the page!)